About the Medicine, Health and Life Sciences sector

 Medicine, Health and Life Sciences University strengths in Wales

-Wales is home to world-leading research facilities and expertise that drive innovation across health, life sciences, biotechnology, agri-tech and beyond.
-The Welsh Wound Innovation Centre (WWIC) – the first national wound healing centre of its kind globally – stands as a flagship facility for clinical innovation.
+Wales is home to world-leading facilities and expertise spanning medicine, health, life sciences, biotechnology, agri-tech and beyond.
+The Welsh Wound Innovation Centre (WWIC) the first national wound-healing centre of its kind worldwide stands as a flagship for clinical innovation and collaboration.
+Across the country, universities provide the research strength and infrastructure that power this sector.

 Wales Conference Ambassadors in The Medicine, Health and Life Sciences sector